pilgrimtabby/pilgrim-autosplitter/README.md

 # Installation

-Installation method depends on your operating system.
+The installation method depends on your operating system.

 ## MacOS